Ling (surname): Other Chinese characters

 The Vietnamese surname Linh originated from the Vietnamese pronunciation of a different character pronounced Líng in Mandarin (靈), which is not used as a surname in Chinese.

-Other
+Others

 The English surname Ling, also spelled Linge, may have two different origins: one from a word used in Lincolnshire meaning "heath", and the other as a toponymic surname referring to the parish of Lyng, Somerset.
 Lings is a variant of the English surname Ling, with addition of an epenthetic s.